 Each power stage current is monitored by the device at the CS pins.
-There are 3 "A" channel pins and 1 "B" channel pin.
-The B channels monitors the current with a 12-bit ADC and samples each current sense voltage in turn.
+There are 3 "A" channel pins and 1 "B" channel pins.
+The B channel monitors the current with a 12-bit ADC and samples each current sense voltage in turn.
 The A channels monitor the current with the same12-bit ADC and also monitor the current with a digitally programmable analog comparator.
+The comparator can be disabled by writing a zero to the FAST\OC\FAULT\LIMIT.

-Because the current sense signal is digitally sampled, it should be conditioned with an RC network acting as an anti-alias filter.
-Since the sample rate for the CS inputs is $1/t{lout}$, a good cutoff frequency for the RC network is from 2 kHz to 3 kHz.
+Because the current sense signal is both digitally sampled and compared to the programmable over-current threshold, it should be conditioned with an RC network acting as an anti-alias filter.
+If the comparator is disabled, the CS input should be filtered at 35% of the sampling rate.
+An RC network with this characteristic can be calculated as